fornwall/advent-of-code/crates/java/README.md

 [![javadoc](https://www.javadoc.io/badge/net.fornwall/aoc.svg)](https://www.javadoc.io/doc/net.fornwall/aoc)

 # advent-of-code-java
-Solutions to [Advent of Code](https://adventofcode.com/) implemented in Rust and exposed to Java using JNI.
+Solutions to [Advent of Code](https://adventofcode.com/) implemented in Rust and exposed as a Java library using [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface).

+See [src/lib.rs](src/lib.rs), which uses the [jni-rs](https://github.com/jni-rs/jni-rs) Rust bindings to JNI to expose the solutions implemented in the [core](../core) crate.
+This is then used by [Solver.java](java-src/src/main/java/net/fornwall/aoc/Solver.java) and loaded by [JarNativeLibraryLoader](java-src/src/main/java/net/fornwall/aoc/JarNativeLibraryLoader.java).

-# How to use in your project
+# How to use
 The Maven group ID is `net.fornwall` and its artifact ID is `aoc`.

-To add this library as a dependency using Maven, use the following:
+To add a dependency using Maven:

 ```xml
 <dependency>